 I hear Rihanna showed up wearing a see-through dress, so nobody was paying any attention to her face.
 I'm not opposed to this sparkly headwrap thingie; it's kinda cool for a fashion event and a pop star.
-I just wish she would modernize her makeup a bit.
-It's always the lips that bug me a bit—too much visible liner, too shiny and too greyish in colour.
-I'd love to see her with a slightly toned-down eye and soft, pinky-nude matte lips.
+The makeup is equally dramatic.
+For once, I'd love to see her with a softer eyes and pinky-nude matte lips.

 We can always count on Marion to look really fresh—she's one celeb who never, ever overdoes it on the makeup.
 I love the slightly shimmery peach on her lips and eyes; it's super-flattering with her complexion.
 Maybe would've added a bit more lash drama to bring out her eyes, but sometimes it's nice to go unexpectedly bare for an evening event.
 It's a French thing...

-Ugh no, Emmy Rossum.
-Bad decision on the hair.
-It would be one thing to just go with subtle crimping to add texture to an updo—I might be able to get on board with that—but then to add a big fat braid and pull out frizzy sections?
-It makes it look like a weird, messy nest on her head.
-With the makeup, I'm unclear as to why the key feature is the liner in the lower waterlines.
-It closes up her eye area and looks too harsh.
+I'm not opposed to subtle crimping to add texture to an updo, but whatever Emmy is doing here—with the big braid and flyaways—is NOT working!
+It looks like a weird, messy nest on her head.
+With the makeup, the liner closes up her eye area and looks too harsh.
 I'd love a more blended eye.

-Whoa... what happened to the normally adorable Jennifer Hudson?
-I suppose she's growing out her short haircut and we've caught her in a very unfortunate stage.
-Too bad she didn't take some gel and just slick it back to tame all the puffy spikiness.
-I wouldn't mind a slightly lighter touch on the eyes, but all in all, the makeup's not bad.
-I think she pulled off the combo of strong eyes with strong lips—the secret, I think, was adding lots of light at the inner corners.
+I guess Jennifer Hudson is growing out her short haircut and we've caught her in an awkward stage.
+I think this would've been better slicked back with some gel.
+Makeup-wise, she pulled off the combo of strong eyes with strong lips.
+The secret, I think, was adding lots of light at the inner corners.

-Karlie's really phoning it in these days, do you agree?
-Here we are with another fairly boring look—rusty brownish lipstick and shadow with an off-the-face hairstyle.
+Karlie's phoning it in here, do you agree?
+She is capable of so much more than boring brown lipstick and shadow with a simple updo.
 I feel like we've just seen three variations of this in a row for her most recent red carpet appearances.